D-Nayte/wmc-prettier-linter/ESLint.WMC.instructions.md

 - `npm run wmcLint`

-in your terminal.

-You can also autofix your code by typing:
+or autofix your code by typing:

 - `npx eslint . --fix`